cryostatio/cryostat-legacy/README.md

 ### Run on local podman*
 * `run.sh`

 Note: If you get a 'No plugin found' error, it is because maven has not downloaded all the necessary plugins.
-To resolve this error, manually run `mvn help:evaluate` to prompt maven to download the missing help plugin.
+To resolve this error, manually run `./mvnw help:evaluate` to prompt maven to download the missing help plugin.

 ### Run on local podman with Grafana, jfr-datasource and demo application*
 * `smoketest.sh`